jc-doyle/colors/README.md

-A global colorscheme, using base-16.
+A colorscheme generator, using base-16.